Yes we’re in that Jeep!

 The “DIY” is for Real

-The Model, “DIY Change – People and Process” has been in continual use since 1999 as a very successful internal company change management process.
-A process requiring no outside resources, no consulting support, no need for extra funding, and no additional personnel developed to be applied whenever and wherever change and improvement were being initiated, reinforced, or supported.
+The “People & Process Change Model” for DIY Change has been in continual use since 1999 as a very successful internal company change management process.
+The Model requires no outside resources, no consulting support, no need for extra funding, and no additional personnel.
+The Model’s concepts and processes are applicable when and where change and improvement is being initiated, reinforced, or supported.

-The DIY Model develops work habits to continuously seek change and improvement while applying Best Practice processes as an everyday way of performing work.
+A Change in “Work Habits” to continuously seek change and improvement while applying “Best Practice” processes as an everyday way of performing work.

-The outcome is simple and predictable.
 Employees with daily routines, behaviors, and habits to seek continuous change and improvement who apply best practice processes will deliver exceptional results.

-The Model’s processes Force Feed, Develop, Reinforce, and Support continuous change and improvement.
-Properly implemented and supported the Model develops an agile workforce where change and improvement are the norm not the exception.
+The Model’s processes “Force Feed, Develop, Reinforce, and Support” continuous change and improvement.
+Properly implemented and supported the Model develops an agile workforce where change and improvement is the norm not the exception.

 Is this Model for You?

 If you are seeking to make significant changes and improvements in your organization without the need, cost, or interference of outside resources, the DIY Model has plenty to offer.
 Logically applied the Model will cause your audience to “self-discover” and thereby better accept the need, value, and validity of the very changes you are seeking to implement.
-Applying the Model requires only good common sense, simple logic, and human nature.

-There are no new or complex concepts or theories.
-The Model applies universally known and long accepted concepts and processes facilitated in a series of actions.
-The Model’s has the additional benefits of being applicable for learning, developing, and improving knowledge, skills, and abilities for problem solving, decision making, adult learning, facilitating, coaching, counseling and numerous other improvement processes.
+The Model has the additional benefit of being applicable for many other applications such as learning, developing, and improving knowledge, skills, and abilities for problem solving, decision making, adult learning, facilitating, coaching, counseling and other improvement processes.

 Easy to Understand and to Apply

-Back in 1999, while we were reviewing our own “Lessons Learned” from a highly successful “Facility Turnaround” implementation, we found ourselves asking the very same question.
-As we reviewed the actions taken, we realized we had always known what we applied, “What had taken us so long?”
-The “actions taken” weren’t astounding new discoveries in concept and theory.
-They instaed were so simple, so basic, and so valid, they couldn’t fail and yet they were so effective, they resulted in spectacular and ongoing improvement.
+Back in 1999 when the Model was being developed, when we were reviewing our own “Lessons Learned” from a highly successful “Facility Turnaround” change initiative, we found ourselves asking the very same question.
+As we reviewed the actions taken, we realized we had always known what we had applied, “What had taken us so long?”

-In its effort to understand those underlying reasons and to develop content useful for sharing facility success, it was realized a “series of actions taken” followed a logical “Pathway for Change.”
+In its effort to understand those underlying reasons and to develop content useful for sharing facility success, it was realized the “series of actions taken” followed a logical “Pathway for Change.”
 These actions created a new set of employee work routines, behaviors, and habits to apply “Best Practice” processes to seek ongoing change and improvement.

 To share these “Processes and the Lessons Learned” these actions were developed into a series of “Experiential Learning Sessions.”
 Those attending these Learning Sessions would have a similar experience to those in the workforce to the early actions taken.
 The attendees would have additional learning to understand and discuss the underlying logic of the Lessons.
-These efforts to create shareable content were the origin of what is today “DIY Change – People and Process.”
+These efforts to create shareable content were the origin of what is today “The People and Process Change Model.”

 A Change Model As Effective Today as It Was in 1999

-The original Key Elements, Concepts, and Processes have remained basically unchanged and are as effective now as they were in 1999 even in today’s rapidly changing world.
+The original Key Elements, Concepts, and Processes have remained basically unchanged and are as effective now as they were in 1999, even in today’s rapidly changing world.
 The DIY Model’s effectiveness lies in its reliance upon primary human behavior and simple logic, so basic it has remained unchanged for centuries.
 The Model’s “Cause and Effect” has been present since our ancestors were small groups of hunter gatherers learning to work together to seek continuous change and improvement “in order to survive” and not become extinct.

 Still Reading?

-If at this point, you’re still interested in learning more about implementing DIY Change, you should next open the “DIY Model Page” and “Toolbox Page.”
-You find the list of Key Elements and the “Ready to Use” and “Still Under Conversion” list of concepts, processes, techniques, and tools available for you to use in your own DIY change initiatives.
+If at this point, you’re still interested in learning more about implementing DIY Change, you should read the “Turnaround Story” Page and then review the “People and Process Model” and the “Toolbox Page.”
+You will better understand the Model’s “Key Elements” and the basics of the concepts, processes, techniques, and tools available for you to use in your own DIY change initiatives.

 Subscribe so you can stay abreast of the site’s ongoing commentary, new and updated content, reader comments, blogs, Q&A’s, reference materials, and any other information we deem worthy of sharing.